Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Analyses of the AIB profiles

 \subsection{PAH spectral type}

-{The AIB features vary in different astrophysical objects/environments, which led into their classification as $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ by \cite{Peeters+2002}{\footnote{\cite{Peeters+2002} used the term 'PAH' for classification}}, while later \cite{Matsuura+2014} added another class $\mathcal{D}$.} {The classes are mainly based on the shapes} and peak-positions of the 6.2, 7.7, and 11.3 $\mu$m profiles as well as the relative location of the 7.7 and 8.6 $\mu$m bands in terms of their central wavelengths.
-The class $\mathcal{A}$ and class $\mathcal{B}$ {profiles} show a clear separation between the 7.7 and 8.6 $\mu$m band profiles, while {the peak of the 7.7 $\mu$m class $\mathcal{B}$ profile is $\sim$0.2 $\mu$m red-ward compared that in class $\mathcal{A}$.
+The AIB features vary in different astrophysical objects and environments, which led to their classification as $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ by \cite{Peeters+2002}{\footnote{\cite{Peeters+2002} used the term `PAH' for classification}}; subsequently, \cite{Matsuura+2014} added another class, $\mathcal{D}$.
+The classes are mainly based on the shapes and peak-positions of the 6.2, 7.7, and 11.3 $\mu$m profiles as well as the relative location of the 7.7 and 8.6 $\mu$m bands in terms of their central wavelengths.
+The class $\mathcal{A}$ and class $\mathcal{B}$ profiles show a clear separation between the 7.7 and 8.6 $\mu$m band profiles, while the peak of the 7.7 $\mu$m class $\mathcal{B}$ profile is $\sim$0.2 $\mu$m red-wards compared to that in class $\mathcal{A}$.
 Classes $\mathcal{C}$ and $\mathcal{D}$ exhibit a single profile in the 7-9 $\mu$m range, with the peaks located around 7.7 and 8.22 $\mu$m, respectively.
-Additionally, the class $\mathcal{D}$ category is suggested to have an aliphatic feature around 6.9 $\mu$m \citep{Matsuura+2014}.}
+Additionally, the class $\mathcal{D}$ category is suggested to have an aliphatic feature around 6.9 $\mu$m \citep{Matsuura+2014}.

-{The} JWST spectrum of T Cha {depicts a single AIB profile within 7-9 $\mu$m peaking beyond 8 $\mu$m, which predominantly identifies with an overall spectral class $\mathcal{C}$.
-The exact peak location at 8.1 $\mu$m is slightly blueward} compared to {the typical class $\mathcal{C}$ profile peak}. {The profile also indicates a partial separation of the 7.7 and 8.6 $\mu$m bands by showing a red wing at 8.6 $\mu$m.
-This, along with a blue wing at 7.6 $\mu$m tentatively indicate towards a class $\mathcal{A}$/$\mathcal{B}$ contribution.} The peak-position of the 6.2 $\mu$m band, at 6.27 $\mu$m, and also the profile shape, further {relate to} class $\mathcal{B}$ {profiles}. {We notice a very faint 6.9 $\mu$m feature, which are sometimes also present in classes $\mathcal{A}$ and $\mathcal{B}$ as well, hence we cannot conclude of a class $\mathcal{D}$ contribution.
-Hence, T Cha may be qualitatively characterised as of PAH spectral class $\mathcal{C}$ with a contribution of class $\mathcal{B}$ signatures}.
+The JWST spectrum of T Cha depicts a single AIB profile within 7-9 $\mu$m peaking beyond 8 $\mu$m, which is predominantly identified with an overall spectral class $\mathcal{C}$.
+The exact peak location at 8.1 $\mu$m is slightly bluewards compared to the typical class $\mathcal{C}$ profile peak.
+The profile also indicates a partial separation of the 7.7 and 8.6 $\mu$m bands by showing a red wing at 8.6 $\mu$m.
+This, along with a blue wing at 7.6 $\mu$m tentatively indicate towards a class $\mathcal{A}$/$\mathcal{B}$ contribution.
+The peak position of the 6.2 $\mu$m band, at 6.27 $\mu$m (as well as the profile shape) is further related to class $\mathcal{B}$ profiles.
+We noticed a very faint 6.9 $\mu$m feature, which is sometimes also present in classes $\mathcal{A}$ and $\mathcal{B}$ as well; hence, we could not draw any definitive conclusion for a class $\mathcal{D}$ contribution.
+Therefore, we find that T Cha may be qualitatively characterised as of PAH spectral class $\mathcal{C}$ with some contribution from class $\mathcal{B}$ signatures.